 Permanent magnet motors are better suited for light to medium duty winching jobs.
 As permanent magnet motors are less tolerant to heats, winching time and load should be taken carefully.
 This type of motor can lose power in extremely cold conditions.

 It should also be noted that a permanent magnet motor suffers from magnetic wear over time.
 This means that it becomes less effective during its lifetime.

 2. Series Wound Motors

-When it comes to the series wound motor, the field coils are connected in series with armature coil.
+When it comes to the series wound motor, the field coils are connected in series with armature coils.
 They are very powerful and generate the most torque for a given current.
 SW motor uses more current over a PM motor because they use field coils to generate the magnetic field.

 Series wound winches are heavier duty winches which will help you to overcome the most difficult recovery situations.
 They usually cost more and sometimes require upgrading the alternator, battery or other components for reliable performance.
-The series wound is a better option for cold weather or heavy duty use.
+The series-wound is a better option for cold weather or heavy-duty use.